 The trick with a non standard, multi channel audio file is that you have to set up a multichannel session with the 8 channels first and keep it separate from the other files you are working on.
 The files that are dropped into each track should be mono.
 For each of my audio files, I had to make them mono first, make audio adjustments, and then cut/copy/paste individual bits together.
 This is a really amazing how-to video that I followed to figure out how to do it.

 Using the Template

-For rendering, it’s best to output to Adobe Media Encoder and have it make the videos, as opposed to AE.
+For rendering, it’s best to output to Adobe Media Encoder and have it make the videos, as opposed to After Effects.
 Media Encoder has many more options and you can queue up renders.
 H264 as an MP4 is the format that you should use for your renders, as it will be the most reliable for consistent playback across different set ups.